 Starting with the Chicago Gay Games held in 2006, spanning across other sports, pride parades, numerous exhibitions, photography workshops, performances, residencies, film festivals, award ceremonies, as well as other cultural events in various parts Mexico, Canada, United States, Italy, Germany, Netherlands, Norway, Lesotho, France, Benin, Uganda, and Botswana.

-This year (2019), Faces and Phases holds a reflective stance to acknowledge some of the milestones achieved by the series since its inception, while honoring the long road still lying ahead before full freedom may be realized, including complete elimination of hate crimes against members of the LGBTQIA communities.
+This year (2019), Faces and Phases holds a reflective stance to acknowledge some of the milestones achieved by the series since its inception while honoring the long road still lies ahead before full freedom may be realized, including complete elimination of hate crimes against members of the LGBTQIA communities.

 Video: Zanele Muholi speaks about her work

-Susan Kart of Grove Art Online believes that Faces and Phases documents victims of sexual assault and hate crimes; the wedding images share moments of victory, acceptances, and joy for LGBTI families.
+Susan Kart of Grove Art Online believes that Faces and Phases documents victims of sexual assault and hate crimes; the wedding images share moments of victory, acceptance, and joy for LGBTI families.

 Faces and Phases is rooted in advocacy and social justice, and Muholi sees herself as not just an artist but an activist as well.
 Through this series, she tries to present positive portraits of individuals usually confronted by society’s assumptions, stereotypes, and prejudices based on race, sexuality, and identity.

 The subjects in Faces and Phases look straight at the lens of the camera and the viewer, conveying the message of defiance, openness, being both shy and proud.

-Faces and Phases also encourages the inclusion of members from LGBTQIA communities in academic, economic, social, as well as other spheres of the society.
+Faces and Phases also encourages the inclusion of members from LGBTQIA communities in academic, economic, social, and other spheres of society.
 Speaking about the strides so far, Muholi said: